;

 Bank of Uganda

-Bank of Uganda (BoU) is the Central Bank of the Republic of Uganda.
-It was established under the Bank of Uganda Act, 1966.
-The primary purpose of the Bank is to foster price stability and a sound financial system.
-The Bank's vision is to be a centre of excellency in upholding macroeconomic stability.
+Bank of Uganda (BoU) is the central bank of Uganda, established under the Bank of Uganda Act, 1966.
+Its primary mandate is to maintain price stability and a sound financial system, ensuring macroeconomic stability and promoting confidence in Uganda’s banking and financial sector.

 ABC Capital Bank